Golden EU passports more risky than indicated

 For Cypriot authorities, neither its passport sales nor its bank probity were at fault, however.

-For Maltese leader Joseph Muscat, the Caruana Galizia allegations were also little more than "dubious" social media "gossip".
+For Maltese leader Joseph Muscat, Caruana Galizia's corruption allegations were also little more than "dubious" social media "gossip".

 "I'm in a quite horrible situation of having to criticise someone who was killed brutally," Muscat told British broadcaster the BBC in an interview in January 2018.